jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_Applied.typ

 While $150 "bar"$ can be assumed to be too small for it providing econolical use in avaition, it is a high value, that can be used within experiemtnal testing environments.
 Next, $1100 "bar"$ is above the maximal pressure that can be currently stored within a tank type IV as mentioned in @chap_1_0_3.
 However, in @chap_1_0_3 it was mentioned that the tank type V is supposed to provide a maximal pressure of $1000 "bar"$.

-First, because it is assumed that technical advantages are likely in future, they value of $1100 "bar"$ is justified.
-Second, in @chap_1_0_3 it was explained that the tank type IV was selected as the current best compromiss between safety and econolical demand.
+While in @chap_1_0_3 it was explained that the tank type IV was selected as the current best compromiss between safety and econolical demand.
 However, it was also mentioned that once the tank type V technology advances enough, it could be the preferred option.
+Furthermore, because it is assumed that technical advantages are likely in future, it is possible that tank type V can store more hydrogen under higher pressures than $1000 "bar"$ or even above $1100 "bar"$.
+Moreover, having selected thus a high pressure values also hihglights the fact that increasing the pressure in a simualtion is muich easier than in a practical experimental test.
 The lift coefficient $C_L$ variation $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ was selected.
 It is supposed to cover lift coefficients for small aircraft and big aircraft with potenital high-lift devices in appliaction @Wild2022.
 This corresponds to 180 totial variations.